What is a Slack Channel?

 • Client-specific work

-Use private channels when conversations must stay confidential or focus on a specific group.
+Use private channels when conversations need to remain confidential or focus on a specific group.

 The General Channel

-Every Slack workspace includes a default channel named #general.
-All members are automatically added, and you cannot delete, leave, or make this channel private.
+Every Slack workspace includes a default channel called #general.
+All members are automatically added, and you can't delete, leave, or make this channel private.

 Most teams use #general for company-wide announcements, scheduled updates, or policy reminders.
-Keep this space clean and relevant.
-If it becomes too noisy, people will start ignoring it, and key updates might get missed.
+Keep this space tidy and relevant.
+If it gets too noisy, people will start ignoring it, and important updates might be missed.

 Naming Channels Clearly